 - Develop understanding of the role of ethics, values, and civic engagement in education

 - Ability to analyze and synthesize historical, political, economic and cultural work

-- Improve public speaking skills
+- Develop teaching, presenting, coaching, community organizing & public speaking skills

 - Learn how to advocate for yourself and others